Stocks rally after jobs report didn't come in too hot

 Signs of some slack in the labor market as well as more welcome news on falling gas prices "increase the odds that the economy could gradually return to milder inflation over the course of the next year without falling into recession,” Kelly said.

-Energy stocks also rose as crude oil prices edged higher.
-Marathon Oil added 3.5%.
+Energy stocks also rose as the price of U.S. crude oil climbed 2.4%.
+Marathon Oil added 3.9%.

 The benchmark S&P 500 ended August with a 4.2% loss after surging the previous month on expectations the Fed might ease off rate hikes due to signs U.S. economic activity was cooling and inflation might be leveling off.